-KS2 SATs 72% of pupils attained the expected standard in Reading; 87% of Disadvantaged pupils attained the expected standard in Reading.
+KS2 SATs 78% of pupils attained the expected standard in Reading; 86% of Disadvantaged pupils attained the expected standard in Reading.
 (9/32 pupils are disadvantaged in this cohort).

-KS1 SATs 80% of pupils attained the expected standard in Reading; 75% of Disadvantaged pupils attained the expected standard in Reading.
+KS1 Teacher Assessment 86% of pupils attained the expected standard in Reading; 100% of Disadvantaged pupils attained the expected standard in Reading.

 We used pupil premium funding to enable pupils to receive 1:1 arithmetic support through an assertive mentoring programme to enhance attainment across the school.
-This has been augmented by funding from the residual catch-up premium/tutoring grant which was used to employ tutors to target disadvantaged pupils.
 Internal data also highlighted the need to close the gap for progress and attainment, in reading, for more able disadvantaged pupils and national average.
 CPD for teaching staff, including lesson studies and mentoring, assisted in achieving this.

-Furthermore, monitoring has shown that all disadvantaged pupils met the expected standard in phonics in the national benchmarking test: indeed 96% of all pupils met the standard.
+Furthermore, only one disadvantaged pupil did not meet the expected standard in phonics in the national benchmarking test: indeed 93% of all pupils met the standard.
 Intervention phonics teaching for identified pupils in year 3 has ensured that areas of difficulty have been identified, with the necessary reading skills firmly embedded, (see Ofsted 2024).